Dolybim/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints the alphabet
+Write a program that prints single digit numbers